-Maruti S-Cross vs Maruti Brezza vs Hyundai Creta vs Tata Nexon: Which SUV is better?
+Maruti S-Cross vs Brezza vs Hyundai Creta vs Tata Nexon

 After the success of Renault Duster, the French automaker introduced a segment in the Indian auto industry which was not only met with a lot of interest but also several new contenders, each fighting for its piece of the consumer base.
 In this review, we will look at four compact SUVs- Maruti S-Cross, Maruti Brezza, Hyundai Creta and Tata Nexon and to the uninitiated, this is a collation of premium and standard compact SUVs.
 These cars will be evaluated against each other to prove whether the additional features and premium pricing on these cars justify them as quality products in their segment.